whytekieran/ProblemSheet2-GOProgramming/README.md

 6. Add a route using the GET method to the web server at /reverse.
 This route should accept a single variable, and it should respond with the variable’s value reversed as the resource.

-7. ChangetheJavaScripttousetheserver-sidestringreversal,insteadoftheclient-side.
+7. Change the JavaScript to use the server-side string reversal, instead of the client-side.

-8. Changethe/reverseroutetousethePOSTmethodinstead,andupdatetheJavaScript accordingly.
+8. Change the /reverse route to use the POST method instead,and update the JavaScript accordingly.